This post is updated as of May 2018 to ensure accuracy and relevancy.

 I had 4 emails, each of them saying “Sean Ogle You’ve Just Referred a Sale!
 You’ve earned a commission of $126.99.”

 In a matter of 5 minutes, I’d made $500.
 I’d never made money like this via my website before.
-But it was that moment that I truly understood the power of building an audience and monetizing it through affiliate marketing.
+But it was that moment that I truly understood the power of building an audience and monetizing it through affiliate links.

 We’ve obviously got a lot of work to do, so let’s get going!